 Kids are put into some very unfamiliar situations with loud noises, lots of people and strange foods.
 On top of all that, their sleep is less than normal and they’re eating wayyyy more sugar and less nutrients than usual.

-They may even be watching a lot more screen-time with family travel and Christmas movie “treats.”
+They may even be watching a lot more screen-time and Christmas movie “treats.”

 Kids are thrown completely out of their element, and then we fall into the trap of expecting them to behave in spectacular fashion.
 I mean, honestly.